2024 NFL Midseason Trade Block: Final Update

 Running Back

-Even though the Bears running game is struggling, it does not seem like Chicago views Herbert as a potential solution.
-The former sixth-round pick is in the final year of his contract and has a career 4.8 yards per carry average.
-There are enough teams struggling with depth at running back that the Bears could feasibly net a pick by trading Herbert, who is a quality runner even if heโ€™s not the most well-rounded player.
+The Bears reportedly explored trading Herbert to the Vikings before Minnesota pivoted to RB Cam Akers.
+The former sixth-round pick has been a healthy scratch since Week 8 with the return of RB Travis Homer, who plays special teams.
+Herbert is in the final year of his contract and has a career 4.8 yards per carry average.
+Enough teams are struggling with depth at running back that the Bears could feasibly net a pick by trading Herbert, who is a quality runner even if heโ€™s not the most well-rounded player.

 The looming debut of Panthers second-round RB Jonathon Brooks will push Sanders to third on the depth chart in Carolina, as fourth-year RB Chuba Hubbard is also playing well.
 Sanders is playing better than last year, and if the Panthers are willing to eat a couple million of his remaining salary, they could potentially have a market from an RB-needy team.